Creamy mashed potatoes with no lumps are the goal.

 - The day before you can prep the potatoes up to the riced stage, cover with plastic wrap, and refrigerate for a day.
 To reheat the next day, pop in the microwave on medium high until hot.
 Proceed as above.

 - If they need to sit the day of, place them in a covered bowl over a simmering pot of water.
 Don’t let the bottom of the bowl hit the water.
 You can keep them like this for a half hour.
-You can also put them in a pre-heated slow cooker!
+Even better yet, you can also put them in a pre-heated slow cooker!

 © Copyright 2019 – or current year, The New Vintage Kitchen.
 Unattributed use of this material is strictly prohibited.
 Reposting and links may be used, provided that credit is given to The New Vintage Kitchen, with link and direction to this original post.